rodv92/PLETSC/README.md

 # Description :

 This script is useful for ASCII English text stream compression.
-It's pedantic because its final goal is to enforce a minima some English syntactic rules, such as whitespace after "," but not before, Capitalization after a "." etc... (but not grammar).
+It's pedantic (P in PLETSC stands for "pedantic") because its final goal is to enforce a minima some English syntactic rules, such as whitespace after "," but not before, Capitalization after a "." etc... (but not grammar).
 Spell check will probably be recommended but should probably be done upstream (by another applicative layer), as it will ensure a better compression ratio - since it is based on words of the english dictionary.

 Its compression method is primarily based on a token (words and punctuation) dictionary.
-It leverages statistical prevalence of modern english words:
+It leverages frequency of modern english words:

 - Words of the primary dictionary are sorted from most used to least used.
 - The line number is used as an index. (+1) index 0 is reserved for whitespace.